thephpleague/period/docs/5.0/properties.md

 <p class="message-notice">More information can be extracted from the <code>Bounds</code> enum, please refer to its documentation page.</p>

 ## Iteration over a Period

-Whenever a duration is expected the following types are supported:

-- `DateInterval`
-- `Period`
-- `Duration`
-- a `string` parsable by `DateInterval::createFromDateString`

-Unless explicitly restricted, whenever a datepoint is expected the following types are supported:

-- `DateTimeInterface`
-- `DatePoint`
-- a `string` parsable by `DateTimeImmutable::__construct`

 ### Period::datePeriod